wxGlade/wxGlade/sphinx/wxbasics.rst

 Concept
 *******

-`wxPython <https://wxpython.org/>`_ is a Wrapper around the `wxWidgets <https://www.wxwidgets.org/>`_ GUI library, which is written in C++.
+wxPython is a Wrapper around the wxWidgets GUI library, which is written in C++.

+You may want to visit these pages for more information:
+ * The wxPython home page: https://wxpython.org/
-See here for an overview, including Hello World application example: https://wxpython.org/pages/overview/
+ * An overview including a `Hello World` application example: https://wxpython.org/pages/overview/

-Here you can find a more comprehensive Getting Started guide: https://wiki.wxpython.org/Getting%20Started
+ * A more comprehensive `Getting Started` guide: https://wiki.wxpython.org/Getting%20Started
+ * The wxWidgets home page: https://www.wxwidgets.org/

 The wxGlade documentation is intended to be readable without previous wx knowledge.